Ten Unique Things We Can Do to Keep Our Kids Healthy.

 Remember to always teach them to "do as I do and say" and not "do as I say not as I do".

 I know a lot of what I have here is common sense, but sometimes it’s easier to keep up with such things if they are written down for us to see.
-I hope I have given at least one person a helping hand in keeping their children healthy.
+I hope I have given at least one person a helping hand in keeping their children healthy and happy for life.

 © 2012 Cheryl Simonds